tunmsk/nextgen-facebook/readme.txt

 	* None
 * *Improvements*
 	* Updated the default CSS for the latest Facebook button style.
 Click "Reload Default Styles" on the Sharing Styles settings page to reload the default CSS.
+	* Added a check for Schema Article images, which must be 696px wide, compared to standard Schema images, which must be 400px wide.
 * *Bugfixes*
 	* None
 * *Developer Notes*